Marshfellow42/Marshfellow42/README.md

 - 🔭 I’m currently working on studying **Data Science** and **Cybersecurity**

-- 💬 My current hobbies are fixing computers and listening to music
+- 💬 My current hobbies are fixing computers and search for new project ideas

 - 🌱 I’m currently learning **Japanese**